Tsukumogami-Software/milou/README.md

 The goal of **presskit.html** is to generate only static HTML pages — no PHP required at all.
 Just fill some XML data files, add some images, execute a command, and boom.
 It's done.

 **You already have a presskit and you want to use this tool instead of the old un-maintained PHP-based presskit()?
 [Read the migration guide](#migration-guide).**

-## Why

-**Why reimplement [presskit()][dopresskit]?** **presskit.html** is basically a static site generator for presskit().
-Everything is built once on your computer, and then distributed as static files to your users.

-We love the concept behind static site generators like [Jekyll](https://jekyllrb.com) or [Hugo](https://gohugo.io).
-These tools create lightweight static HTML pages, which are, by design, more secure and efficient than using a PHP server, for example.

-Moreover, if you use one of these tools to build your company or product's website, you can simply drop the result of **presskit.html** into your site directly, whatever the technology you are using — it's just HTML pages, after all. 😉

-That's mainly why we built **presskit.html** — that's how we make our websites, and we can integrate our presskits more easily this way.

-We have also added some nice little things (like thumbnails generation, a "Press Copy Request" button, widgets integration, relations between products or an optional hamburger menu, for example) and created a more robust implementation of presskit() (which is, unfortunately, un-maintained since 2014).

-However, _we have tried to be as close as possible to the original presskit format and style._ In fact, comparing the output of **presskit.html** with the one of presskit() should be almost indistinguishable.

-This is by design: the aim of the original presskit() was to create an instantly-recognizable website — almost a standard in the videogame industry.

-You already have a presskit?
-Just try it: [follow our migration guide](#migration-guide), run **presskit.html** in the folder containing your presskit()-based `data.xml` and `images/` and you will have a ready to deploy set of HTML pages which are almost identical to what you already have.

 ## Installation